Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Notes: There's no support for music at this time until Libretro or the original developer of that emulator fixes this.

 ### RAWGL (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Includes the Out of this World demo files.
 You can add your own full game files to the ports/rawgl/gamedata/ folder.
 See this [link](https://github.com/cyxx/rawgl#supported-versions] for more supported files info.
-Then just start RAWGL from Ports in the emulationstation menu.
+Then just start RAWGL from Ports in the emulationstation menu. \
+Notes: Thanks to [cyxx](https://github.com/cyxx/rawgl) for the rawgl engine that makes this possible.
+Also thanks to [Jetup13](https://github.com/Jetup13/rawgl-oga) for the porting work for the rk3326 platform.

 ### Redneck Rampage 1 (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need to add your own full version REDNECK.GRP and REDNECK.RTS and .CON files and optionally CD audio tracks as OGG file in the format trackXX.ogg (where XX is the track number) to the ports/rednukem-redneck1/gamedata folder.
 Then you should be able to start Redneck Rampage from the emulationstation menu. \